Supporting the National Strategy for Adaptation to Climate Change

 Overall term: 2014 to 2019

 Like other countries in the Sahel, Mali is susceptible to climate variability and is suffering from the impacts of global climate change.
-According to forecasts, rainfall will fluctuate even more in the future and the frequency of extreme events such as drought or heavy rain will increase.
+According to forecasts, rainfall will fluctuate even more in the future and the frequency of extreme events such as drought or heavy rain will increase, as temperatures continue to rise.
 The poorest groups are harder hit by the impacts of climate change because they depend directly on natural resources for their livelihoods.

-Ecosystems, social systems and production chains in vulnerable regions of Mali are more resilient to the impacts of climate change thanks to innovative, integrated approaches to climate change adaptation.
+Vulnerable regions of Mali are more resilient to the impacts of climate change thanks to innovative, integrated approaches to climate change adaptation and improved resources and capacities among stakeholders.